Residency for Tuition Purposes

 Tuition Fee Waiver FAQ

-Eligibility for the waiver requires attendance at a secondary school in this state for three consecutive years immediately before graduating from a high school in this state, so home education or Florida Virtual School students may meet this requirement.
-G.E.D. recipients are not eligible to receive this waiver.
+Eligibility for the waiver requires attendance at a secondary school in this state for three consecutive years immediately before graduating from a high school in this state, so Florida Virtual School students may meet this requirement.
+Home education students and G.E.D. recipients are not eligible to receive this waiver.

 Yes.
 If the student meets all the eligibility requirements, they are eligible for this waiver.